-The primary objective of this paper is to overcome these obstacles in applying first-order algorithms to DOT problems on staggered discretization.
-To achieve this, we propose a novel numerical approach based on \emph{second-order cone programming} (SOCP) to solve these problems efficiently.
+The primary objective of this paper is to overcome these obstacles in applying first-order algorithms to DOT problems on staggered grid discretization.
+To achieve this, we propose a novel numerical optimization approach based on \emph{second-order cone programming} (SOCP) \cite{monteiro00,soc,chensocpreview2025} to efficiently solve these problems.
 Specifically, by analyzing the structure of the dual problem of the discretized DOT problem, we separate the coupled variables and reformulate the problem as a linear SOCP.
-This reformulation eliminates the interpolation matrices and thus avoids solving the linear systems induced by interpolation.
+This reformulation eliminates the interpolation matrices, thus avoiding the linear systems induced by interpolation.
 For the linear SOCP reformulation, we establish the existence of solutions to its Karush-Kuhn-Tucker (KKT) system without requiring additional assumptions, which facilitates the convergence analysis of primal-dual-type algorithms.
-Moreover, when ADMM-type algorithms are implemented for this reformulated problem, the task of solving cubic equations is converted into computing projections on second-order cones, which significantly improves the efficiency (cf. \Cref{tab:compareProj} for a comparison of the computational times between solving cubic equations and computing its projection counterpart).
+Moreover, when ADMM-type algorithms are implemented for this reformulated problem, the task of solving cubic equations is converted into computing projections on second-order cones, which significantly improves efficiency (see \Cref{tab:compareProj} for a comparison of solving cubic equations with computing their projection counterparts).
 To further take advantage of the SOCP reformulation, we propose to solve it using an inexact decomposition-based proximal \emph{augmented Lagrangian method} (ALM), which is the culmination of a series of works \cite{hestenes,powell,rock-alm,lxd16,cl21} to solve constrained convex optimization problems.
-Principally, by adding a carefully designed proximal term to the augmented Lagrangian function, each subproblem in the inexact proximal ALM is decoupled into two successive simple problems.
-In other words, it resembles the classic ADMM.
-However, a longer dual step length in the interval $(0,2)$ can be taken the same as the ALM, guaranteed by the convergence analysis, to achieve the over-relaxation of the multiplier updating to extract more efficiency.
-In the numerical implementation, we dynamically adjust the penalty parameters so that our algorithms do not rely on parameter tuning and remain very efficient even when a high-quality initial solution is unavailable.
-Furthermore, inspired by recent work \cite{ljl21,yjj24}, we employ multilevel methods by successfully enlarging the grid sizes and using the solution obtained for one grid as the initial point for the next finer one.
-Finally, we conducted extensive numerical experiments on the proposed approach to verify its efficiency and robustness and made it a publicly accessible open-source software package (in MATLAB and C++).
-Our numerical results demonstrate that the proposed approach is generally at least $10$ times faster than the other software packages available to achieve a relative error of $10^{-4}$ on the residual of the KKT system.
-Moreover, it performs effectively and efficiently for DOT problems with non-negative probability measures, even on complex domains or Dirac measures.
+Principally, it resembles the classic ADMM.
+However, a larger dual step length in the interval $(0,2)$ is allowed, akin to the ALM, as guaranteed by the convergence analysis, to achieve over-relaxation of the multiplier updating to extract more efficiency.
+In the numerical implementation, we dynamically adjust the penalty parameters so that the proposed algorithm does not rely on parameter tuning and remains efficient even when a high-quality initial solution is unavailable.
+Furthermore, inspired by recent work \cite{ljl21,yjj24}, we employ multilevel methods by successively refining the grids.
+Finally, we conducted extensive numerical experiments on the proposed approach to verify its efficiency and robustness, and made it an open-source software package in both MATLAB (with C++ MEX subroutines) and Python.
+Our numerical results demonstrate that the proposed approach is generally at least $10$ times faster than other software packages to achieve a relative error of $10^{-4}$ on the residual of the KKT system.
+Moreover, it performs effectively and efficiently for DOT problems without strictly positive probability measures, even in irregular domains, or Dirac measures.